BitbossIO/keyring/README.md

 npm install keyring —save
 ```

-### Reference the Transaction package of the Keyring library at the top of your code:
+### Reference the Transaction package
+Add a require reference at the top of your code
 ```
 let Transaction = require('keyring/transaction');
 ```